What are Acceptance Criteria? Examples, Types & Templates

 Acceptance criteria templates

-If you’re still not sure about how to write acceptance criteria, the good news is there are plenty of templates available online, both free and paid for.
+Furthermore, if you’re still not sure about how to write Validation Criteria, the good news is there are plenty of templates available online, both free and paid for.

 Just download and adapt to your specific needs.

-- Acceptance criteria template on the Aha! website;
+- Validation Criteria template on the Aha! website;

 - Entry requirements template on the Clarity website;

-- Acceptance criteria template on the Powerslides website.
+- Quality Standards template on the Powerslides website.

 Guidelines for writing acceptance criteria